effector/effector/src/content/docs/en/explanation/computation-priority.md

 - Side effects can follow a consistent state of the application
 - Batching pure computations in `combine()`

-Actually, pure computation cannot be observed out of the scope, therefore the definition of **_pure computation_** used in this library gives us an opportunity to optimize grouping.
+Actually, pure computation cannot be observed out of the scope, therefore, the definition of **_pure computation_** used in this library gives us an opportunity to optimize grouping.

 Priority: